What is low code? Definition, use cases, and benefits

 Perhaps the top reason developers fear low code tools is the risk of vendor lock-in.
 Whereas hand-coding is inherently flexible and extensible, the fear is that low code platforms have the potential to lock developers into a limited ecosystem.

 This drawback varies depending on which low code platform.
-Legacy low code application development platforms, many of which resemble no code more than low code, can absolutely have this drawback.
+It’s common amongst legacy low code application development platforms—many of which resemble no code more than low code.
 Modern low code platforms, however, tend to be built on the aforementioned tradition of composability, meaning that there’s an inherent respect for the need to customize.

 Shadow IT and governance

-IT has long had to resist the encroachment of so-called “shadow IT,” and a low code program might appear to add fuel to that fire.
-Imagine if employees were not only adopting SaaS tools without permission but were building apps without permission?
+IT has long had to push back on the encroachment of so-called “shadow IT,” and a low code program might appear to add fuel to that fire.
+Imagine if employees were not only adopting SaaS tools without permission but also were building apps without permission?

-The problem, however, is less with low code itself and more with how companies implement and scale low code programs.
+The problem, however, is less with low code itself and more with how companies might naively implement and scale low code programs.
 Eventually, governance becomes necessary.

 Scalability